CStras/SomethingBlog/README.md

 -- The Something Blog --

-- This website is a personal site of mine (Colin Strasser).
+- This website is a personal site of mine.
 The goal with this website is to include almost all markup and programming features that I learn about during my career as a software engineer.
 As I learn new features and functionalities, I plan to create posts about them and my thoughts and experience with them.

 Link: https://cstras.github.io/SomethingBlog/

-Current goal:
+Current goal: __Total React Reformat!__

+Goals:

   -Add HTML and CSS features such as animations and keyframes.